dewindtk/zksync_botting/README.md

 Zksync botting utility for MVHQ fam

 ### How to install dependencies:
- - Install nodejs from [here](https://nodejs.org/en) if you have not alread.
+ - Install nodejs from [here](https://nodejs.org/en) if you have not already.
 This is the runtime enviroment which will allow you to run javascript from the terminal.

 ### How to download the code and set up the enviroment:
  - Simply click on the green **Code** on the top right of this page, extract the Folder and put it wherever you like (Desktop is fine)
  - Open cmd or Powershell and navigate INTO the extracted folder with the command: `cd ... `.
 Example: `cd Desktop`, then `cd zksync_botting`.
 Everything you do below is folder specific, if you would like to start over, Simply delete the folder and start over.
  - IN THE FOLDER WITH ALL THE SCRIPTS, Initialise NodeJS with the command: `npm init`.
 Press enter a few times to accept the default config.
- - Install all the dependant libraries with the command `npm i`
+ - Install all libraries with the command `npm i`

 ### How to run the bot
  - Type in the command: `node zk_sync_bot.js`.
 You can auto-complete the name of the bot by typing in the first few letters and hitting `tab`